-The CPU32 provides for eight levels of interrupt priority (0-7), seven automatic interrupt vectors and 200 assignable interrupt vector.
-All interrupts with priorities less than 7 can be masked by the interrupt priority (IP) field in the status register.
+The CPU32 provides for eight levels of interrupt priority (0-7), seven automatic interrupt vectors, and 200 assignable interrupt vectors.
+All interrupts with priorities less than seven can be masked by the interrupt priority (IP) field in the status register.
 The CPU32 handles interrupts as a type of asynchronous exception.

-Interrupt recognition is based on the states of interrupt request signals $\overline{IRQ[7:1]}$ and the IP mask value.
-Each of the signals corresponds to an interrupt priority. $\overline{IRQ1}$ has the lowest priority, and $\overline{IRQ7}$ has the highest priority.
+Interrupt recognition is based on the states of interrupt request signals iIRQ[7:1] and the IP mask value.
+Each of the signals corresponds to an interrupt priority.
+IRQ1 has the lowest priority, and IRQ7 has the highest priority.